Griffin (The Invisible Man): Reboot

 Johnny Depp was to portray the Invisible Man as part of Universal's Dark Universe, a shared cinematic universe based on the classic Universal Monsters.
 It was uncertain if the character would be Dr. Griffin or a very different character.
 But on November 8, 2017, producers Alex Kurtzman and Chris Morgan moved on to other projects, leaving the future of the Dark Universe in doubt.

 In January 2019, Universal announced that the plan moving forward was to focus on filmmaker-driven films, and less of an interconnection in the Dark Universe.
 Ultimately, Elisabeth Moss was given a starring role in the film as Cecilia Kass, while Oliver Jackson-Cohen and Michael Dorman were respectively cast as Adrian and Tom Griffin.
 The Invisible Man re-entered development, written and directed by Leigh Whannell and produced by Jason Blum.
 Johnny Depp still had option to star in the lead role, though all parties ultimately passed.
 The Invisible Man was released on February 28, 2020, receiving positive reviews.
-In this version, Adrian Griffin is a wealthy scientist and pioneer in the field of optics who fakes his death and becomes invisible to torment his ex-girlfriend Cecilia, whom he constantly abused.
+In this version, Adrian Griffin is a wealthy scientist and pioneer in the field of optics who fakes his death and becomes invisible to torment his ex-girlfriend Cecilia, whom he constantly abused and controlled.
 Unlike the novel and 1933 film, the invisibility is achieved through a suit fixed with hundreds of micro-cameras instead of an invisibility formula.
 When Adrian's brother Tom was found in the invisibility suit, Adrian used him as a scapegoat, claiming to Cecilia that Tom was holding him prisoner.
 In an attempt to get Adrian to confess, she meets him at his house to discuss her pregnancy while James listens in on a wire.
 Adrian insists that he had actually been kidnapped, claiming that his experience has changed his outlook on life and their relationship.
 Cecilia departs to use the restroom.
 Moments later, the room's security camera captures Adrian seemingly committing suicide by slicing his throat.
 Cecilia emerges from the bathroom and "frantically" calls the police.
 Off-camera, she taunts him to reveal that she had retrieved the earlier-hidden second invisibility suit to kill Adrian, and a horrified Adrian then dies, realizing that Cecilia has won and he has ultimately lost.
 When Detective James Lanier arrives and asks what happened, she confirms what the camera saw.
 He spots the invisibility suit in her bag, but accepts her story and allows her to leave.